cda-tum/mqt-bench/README.md

 VQAs are hybrid quantum-classical algorithms, where the parameters of the quantum ansatz are iteratively updated by a classical optimizer analogous to conventional gradient-based optimization.
-Consider again the circuit from the previous image.
+Consider again the circuit from the previous figure.
 Assuming these parameters have been determined, e.g., θ<sub>i</sub> = −π for i = 0, ..., 5, they are now propagated and the resulting quantum circuit is shown above.